ManojVirinchi/cis6930fa24-project0/README.md

   - Locations may contain uppercase letters, numbers, and specific punctuation (such as hyphens, periods, semicolons, spaces, and commas).
   - Nature descriptions are assumed to be free of special characters.
   - Words may be separated by spaces or slashes to indicate multiple incident types (e.g., "Theft / Burglary").
-  - Incidents are not formatted in a way that disrupts regex matching, such as being split across multiple lines or pages.
+  - Ignoring the locations that are in multiple lines as we dont need them in our functinality.

 - **Bugs:**
   - Should the PDF structure change, the regex patterns may require updating to maintain accuracy in data extraction.